charmplusplus/charm4py/docs/tutorial.rst

         # create one instance of MyChare on every processor
         my_group = Group(MyChare)

-        # create 3 instances of MyChare, distributed among all cores by the runtime
+        # create 3 instances of MyChare, distributed among the cores by the runtime
         my_array = Array(MyChare, 3)

         # create 2 x 2 instances of MyChare, indexed using 2D index and distributed